A Father Complex

 Around the time my mother started taking me to orgies, I developed a strong and lively fantasy of my real father.
 He was an artist who lived in Paris named Pierre, with dark wavy hair, and brown eyes like mine.
 He loved me, and thought of me all the time, but circumstances kept him from coming to my rescue.
 If he could, he would have come down like a superhero, destroyed my abusers, and taken me with him.
 During my regular life during the week, when I went to school, this fantasy was very strong, and kept me going, even though I also worried that I was crazy.

-After being shown pictures of the extended family, and finding out that we both had a unique physical trait in common, he told me his side of the story of why he had not been present in my life.
+After being shown pictures of the extended family, and finding out that we both had a rather unique physical trait in common - dimples in our shoulders - he told me his side of the story of why he had not been present in my life.
 We had a lovely day.
 He showed me parts of Antwerp I had not known before, that were interesting and fun.
 I thought this was a new beginning for me.
-I pictured him guiding me to study music, maybe get me a tutor, and I would certainly learn to play an instrument.
-He'd care for me in ways fathers do.
+I pictured him guiding me to study music, maybe get me a tutor; I would certainly learn to play an instrument under his guidance.
+He'd care for me in ways fathers do; composer fathers.
 I pictured us meeting every other week or so, for check ins.
-But he was waiting at my door the next day when I returned home from work, and I sensed - based on my experience in the network - that he wanted sex and that there would be no relationship without it.
-I was just eighteen, and not ready to let go of my father fantasy, now that it had finally manifested.
-I was going to try to do what he wanted, and hang on to my fantasy in the hope that he would become a father, eventually.

-Needless to say, my father further damaged my self esteem.
+Needless to say, my father further damaged my brittle self esteem.
 He harbored a profound derision for all women whom he sexualized, and treated me as though I were cheap and vulgar when we were alone.
-I craved his culture and sophistication, and in public got to live out my fantasy as he took me to concerts and premieres, introducing me as his new-found daughter.
+I craved his culture and sophistication, and in public got to live out my fantasy as he took me to concerts and premieres, sometimes introducing me as his new-found daughter.
 After three months of this, I left the country, fulfilling a directive from another father figure, and escaped the impossible situation with my father.

-I pined for a father figure my entire life, and spent much time grieving this profound lack of love.
-A sweet moment between a dad and his little girl still makes me cry.
-This very strong desire has driven me to work hard to change my consciousness, and follow a spiritual path, seeking absolute truth and love.
 A subtle, gentle, benign force had always been present in my darkest days, and I sought to reconnect with that force.
 My dream is finding fulfillment in ways I never imagined: I feel so much love.
 I feel so incredibly loved.
 I feel deeply cared for.
-The subtle inner loving guidance that helped me survive as a child, is just as active today in everything I do.
+The subtle inner loving guidance that helped me survive as a child is just as active today in everything I do.
 Meditation strengthens intuition, and intuition is the voice of the divine.
 When we think about meditation, we often forget about the love, but the whole journey is about nothing else.
 There is so much sweetness in it.
 When people comment on my posts feeling sorry for me, I wish they could feel what I feel.
 I am full.
 I am doing very, very well, and am not lacking anything.

 A great saint once said: "Suffering is the greatest teacher if you can learn from it.
 If you can't, it is the greatest curse."